NREL/OpenStudio-user-documentation/docs/measures/Measure-Writing-Guide.md

 boost::optional<[ThermalZone](http://openstudio.nrel.gov/sites/openstudio.nrel.gov/files/nv_data/cpp_documentation_it/model/html/classopenstudio_1_1model_1_1_thermal_zone.html)> openstudio::model::Space::thermalZone( ) const

 This indicates that calling "space.thermalZone" returns a "boost::optional< [ThermalZone](http://openstudio.nrel.gov/sites/openstudio.nrel.gov/files/nv_data/cpp_documentation_it/model/html/classopenstudio_1_1model_1_1_thermal_zone.html) >" result.
 Ignoring the syntax for now, the main point is that the method returns an "OptionalThermalZone" and not a "ThermalZone".
-To learn whether this "OptionalThermalZone" points to an actual "ThermalZone", you use the ".empty?" method.
+To learn whether this "OptionalThermalZone" points to an actual "ThermalZone," you use the ".empty?" method.
 If the result is empty, it does not point to an actual "ThermalZone" and cannot be used.
 In the example if "space.thermalZone.empty?" is true, the space has no thermal zone.
 Calling "get" on an empty "OptionalSomething" will crash the measure.

 If an "OptionalSomething" is not empty, it points to an actual "Something" and can be used.
 To get the actual "Something" that the variable points to, you can use the ".get" method.
 In the example if "space.thermalZone.empty?" is not true, you can use ".get" to get a reference to the space's thermal zone.